spotify-research/il-by-rl/README.md

 ## Getting Started

 The implementation was tested on Python 3.9.
 To run the code, you need to install packages from `requirements.txt`.
+Using this repository requires the `git-lfs` extension.
+See [here](https://git-lfs.github.com/) for installation instructions.

 To get started, simply follow these steps: